davidsilb/chat-app/README.md

 2. Enter your message and click **Send**.
 3. View responses in grid or list layout.
 4. Export the conversation and responses to CSV at any time.
-5. Leaderboard (beta, unfinished) - index.html contained, session contained
+5. Leaderboard (beta, unfinished) - index.html contained, session contained.
+6. Basic user chat search on searchpage.html - locked to users only.

 ## License